WizardOfHaas/DreckigOS/README.md

        When you log in the script "run" is run.
 It is written in lang, and is in plaintext.
 When you add a new user you should write a quick run script for them so that is doesn't hit random junk and hang/crash.
 The usual group based access rescticions apply, such that group 1 runs "1run".
+       You can also access files in a specific user group by appending a username to the file name, such as: sean:run
+       If sean is in user group 1 then this is the same as '1test'.

 ---Encryption---